Zenika/zenika-career-paths-framework/resources/HowToStart.md

 - Facilitation,
 - HR guidance,
 - Management.
-All skills can help at different points of time in supoprting one's career path journey.
+All skills can help at different points of time in supporting one's career path journey.